Key Takeaways:

 It has been a long-standing goal to develop a blood detection test for suicidal thoughts or ideation.
-This team of biologists and psychiatrists from the University of California in San Diego is nearing this goal by identifying reliable metabolic markers of suicidal thoughts.
+A team of biologists and psychiatrists from the University of California in San Diego is nearing this goal by identifying reliable metabolic markers of suicidal thoughts.
 Some of these biomarkers also reveal the presence of mitochondrial dysfunction.

 Mitochondria